being a mom

-13 Things You Need To Know About How Sleep Changes When You Have A Baby
+13 Things You Need to Know About How Sleep Changes When You Have a Baby

 You might think you’re prepared for the lack of sleep that comes with a newborn.
 But once that baby arrives, you’ll realize that sleep deprivation is only the tip of the nightmarish-nighttime-struggles iceberg.
 Before baby comes, we wanted to prepare you as best as we could for how sleep changes with baby in the house because it can be brutal if you’re not warned.
 We know that the baby doesn’t sleep well, but had no idea how much it was going to change for us.

 I had heard of women springing leaks at inopportune moments, but it never occurred to me that it might happen at night.
 On my second night in the hospital, I woke up to a milk-drenched pajama shirt.

 In addition to milk stains, prepare yourself for a few weeks’ worth of sweat-soaked pajamas.
 Maybe you have always been the kind of person who is constantly cold, but thanks to breastfeeding and hormones, you now get to experience the joys of postpartum sweating.

 3. The Roller Coaster

 The first time your baby sleeps through the night, you will go through a roller coaster of emotions.
 First, you’ll do a double take when you check the clock.
 After some quick mental calculations, you’ll panic, fearing that your baby has stopped breathing.
 Finally, you’ll run to their side and check their pulse, only to wake your baby up from a rare peaceful slumber.

 4. It’s Kind of a Lie

 While we’re on the subject, “sleeping through the night” is a misnomer.
 We’re not talking about your baby sleeping for ten blissful, uninterrupted hours.
 Try more like five.

 5. Babies make a hell of a lot of noise when they sleep.